austinbaggio/austinbaggio.github.io/README.md

 ## Get involved 🤝

 Private alpha starts next week.
-We’re letting in builders gradually, get on the [list](https://forms.gle/szVzhmpLdG6peDgH9) early.
+We’re letting in builders gradually.
+Get on the list early:
   → <a href="https://forms.gle/szVzhmpLdG6peDgH9">Sign up for early access</a>
-  → Ask questions, share feedback. <a href="https://x.com/untitled_zk/">ensue on X</a>, our DMs are open.
+  → Ask questions, share feedback. <a href="https://x.com/ensue_aik/">@ensue_ai on X</a>, our DMs are open.